 That is a basic overview of the major government home loans available in the US today.
 Should you consider a government backed home loan?
 We think you should if you do not have perfect credit and a lower income.
 Here are the reasons we think you should consider one of these programs:

-More Likely to Close
+Government Mortgages Are More Likely to Close

 Never underestimate the importance of the US government backing your home loan.
 The lender knows that if you do not pay the loan, they will get paid back most of what they stand to lose.
 This allows them to take a larger risk on a larger percentage of their home loans.